mindsphere/mindsphere-python-sdk-examples/README.md

 ```
 cd mindsphere-python-sdk-examples
 ```
-- Run below command to install required dependecies mentioned in package.json file.
+- Run below command to install required dependecies mentioned in requirements.txt file.
 ```
 pip install -r requirements.txt
 ```
 ###### Note
-> If you face errors while `pip install -r requirements.txt` mentioning particular '<file-name>.whl file not found' then kindly verify dependency file name in repo folder and that mentioned in package.json file.
-This could be also due to incorrect relative path mentioned in package.json file.
-If so then modify path in package.json wherever required.
+> If you face errors while `pip install -r requirements.txt` mentioning particular '<file-name>.whl file not found' then kindly verify dependency file name in repo folder and that mentioned in requirements.txt file.
+This could be also due to incorrect relative path mentioned in requirements.txt file.
+If so then modify path in requirements.txt wherever required.

 ##### 3. Run the app.
 ####